serhiimakogon/terraform-provider-ksql/docs/resources/stream.md

 - `key` (String, Sensitive) The KSQL Cluster API Key for your Confluent Cloud cluster.
 - `secret` (String, Sensitive) The KSQL Cluster API Secret for your Confluent Cloud cluster.
+- `url` (String, Sensitive) The KSQL Cluster API URL for your Confluent Cloud cluster.